depth221/Jeongganbo-editor/README_en.md

 .\make_exe.cmd
 ```

-The executable file is located in the `dist\jeongganbo_editor` folder.
+The executable file is located in the `dist` folder.

 ### Mac
 ※ Recently macOS versions have pip3 installed by default.
 If pip3 is not installed, please install Python for macOS on [official Python website](https://www.python.org/downloads/macos/).